 An awareness of the landscape of podcasting and how hosts are often creating (and changing) their own rules.

-I've hosted a weekly podcast called The Next Right Thing for over three years with nearly 12M total downloads.
+I've hosted a weekly podcast called The Next Right Thing for over four years with over 14M total downloads.

 I'm more of a listener than a talker, more of a responder than an initiator, and more comfortable in the green room than in the spotlight.